Find out when you can apply for Spanish citizenship or permanent residency, and what conditions and paperwork you need to qualify.

 If non-EU nationals have legally lived in Spain for five uninterrupted years, they can apply for an ‘EU long-term residence permit’.
 This allows them to stay in Spain indefinitely working or otherwise, under the same conditions as Spanish citizens.

-In order to apply for a permit, you must be able to prove that you have adequate financial resources to provide for yourself and your family (if applicable), such as a pension, scholarship or salary.
-You must also have proof of public or private health insurance with a company that operates in Spain.
+In order to apply for a permit, you must be able to prove that you have adequate financial resources to provide for yourself and your family (if applicable), such as a Spanish pension, scholarship, or salary.
+You must also have proof of public or private health insurance in Spain.

 You might also have to submit: